NCERT Solutions for Class 11 Biology Chapter 16 Excretory Products and Their Elimination

 4. iii and iv

-Explanation: Lungs are not included in the excretory system and are responsible for expelling nitrogenous wastes such as urea.
-The urinary system includes the kidneys, ureters, urinary bladder, and urethra responsible for excretion.
-Lungs are respiratory organs that eliminate carbon dioxide but not nitrogenous wastes.
+Explanation: Lungs and intestines are not included in the excretory system and are not responsible for expelling nitrogenous wastes such as urea.
+The urinary system includes the kidneys, ureters, urinary bladder, and urethra, which are responsible for excretion.

 What Extra Should Students Study Beyond the NCERT for NEET?

 Here is a table for all the important topics from the chapter.
 Students should also focus on diagrams, MCQs, and conceptual questions from books.
-For more understanding, they can refer to Excretory Products and their Elimination Class 11 Solution, which are explained in easy language.
+For more understanding, they can refer to the NCERT Solutions for Class 11 Biology Chapter 16 Excretory Products and Their Elimination, which are explained in easy language.

 NCERT Solutions for Class 11 Biology - Chapter Wise